mannychuela/mannychuela/README.md

 ## ⚡ Fun Fact
 I love movies, anime, and videogames.... :p

-If you're favorite composer is Shiro Sagisu we're friends
+If your favorite composer is Shiro Sagisu we're friends